dokku/dokku/docs/networking/proxies/nginx.md

 > [!NOTE]
 > Due to how the plugin is implemented, if an app successfully starts up `web` containers but fails to deploy some other containers, nginx may eventually stop routing requests.
 Users should revert their code in these cases, or manually trigger `dokku proxy:build-config $APP` in order to ensure requests route to the new web containers.

+### Nginx Configuration for Undeployed Apps

+> [!IMPORTANT]
+> New as of 0.37.0

+When an app is created but not yet deployed, has no `web` process type, or has no running web processes, Dokku generates a minimal nginx configuration that returns `502 Bad Gateway` responses.
+This ensures that:

+- The app's domain resolves and returns a non-200 status code, allowing monitoring tools to detect the issue.
+- SSL certificate provisioning tools such as letsencrypt can function, as an nginx server is listening on the domain.
+- The `nginx.conf.d/` include directory is available for plugin customization.

+The 502 error page includes auto-retry JavaScript that will automatically reload the page when the application becomes available.

+Once the app is deployed with running `web` processes, the placeholder configuration is automatically replaced with the full proxy configuration.

 ### Starting nginx

 > [!IMPORTANT]